 Get all of the information you need to start and run a small business.

-Here's an overview of the key steps you'll need to take to start your own business in Georgia.
+Here are the key steps to starting your own business in Georgia.

 The most common legal structures for a small business are: